 5 thousand miles, 5 breweries, 2 countries, 1 cause.
 Sesiones del Migrante is a series of beers brewed for the first time in 2017 in collaboration with Mexican and American breweries to celebrate the Mexican migrant workers who travel to the Yakima Valley to harvest hops for breweries across the globe.

-In 2018, the partnership continues among the founding breweries and YCH Hops.
-Look for a new Mango IPA from Bale Breaker Summer 2018.
-Release event is July 19, 2018.
+In 2019, the partnership continues among the founding breweries and Yakima Chief Hops.
+Look for a new Mango IPA from Bale Breaker Summer 2019.
+Release event is May 4, 2019 (a Saturday this year!) and we'll have a michelada bar, mariachi, taco trucks, a pop-up gallery by Latina artist Christie Tirado and more.
 We are proud to support La Casa Hogar with proceeds from the Sesiones del Migrante Mango IPA.

 Sesiones del Migrante: A conversation with Roberto Polina Sr.